PayThePizzo/Predictive-Analysis-Notes/Theory/7 - TRANSFORMATIONS.md

 ## 1 - Target Transformation
 Usually we have a constant variance $Var[Y|X=x] = \sigma^{2}$, while here we see the variance is a function of the mean $Var[Y|X=x] = h(\mathbb{E}[Y|X=x])$ , for some increasing function $h$

-In order to correct this, one first approach we can use is to change the model, namely the response variable.
+In order to correct this, one first approach we can use is to change the model, namely the response variable by applying a power transformation.

 We choose and apply some invertible function to $Y$ called **variance stabilizing function** whose goal is to achieve a variance $Var[g(Y)|X=x]=c$, where c is a constant that does not depend on the mean $\mathbb{E}[Y|X=x]$.